dinulajay/dicee/README.md

 Website is made targeting a local holiday.

-Made from HTML, CSS and Javascript.
+Whole thing is made using HTML, CSS and Javascript.